theronhitchman/sage-workshop/index.md

 Sage has many convenient features:

-- It is FREE.
+- It is FREE and OPEN.
 Sage is free to use, free to modify, free to share.
 - The cloud/notebook/worksheet system can be used in any (modern) browser, without installation.
 - There is an active and helpful community of developers and users around the world.
 - Sage makes extensive use of [Python]({{site.pythonurl}}), a powerful, easy-to-learn, and popular scripting language.

 At some point, you might want to get your own copy of Sage and download it.
-But for now, use the cloud service at [{{site.smcurl}}]({{site.smcurl}}).
+But for now, use the SageMathCloud (SMC) service at [{{site.smcurl}}]({{site.smcurl}}).
 The cloud service is powerful and flexible, and let's you use Sage, Python, R, iPython, LaTeX, and more through a web browser.

 <hr />